OptimalBits/castmill.com/src/demos.md

 ---
 title: Demos
-description: This is our showroom with demos of some stuff you can easily do with Castmill.
+description: Get a glimpse of what Castmill can do for you in our showroom.
+Here you can find some typical digital signage use cases.
 layout: "page.njk"

 cover: /images/demo.jpg